 You know that vitamin D is one of those essential nutrients we need to be healthy, and you probably know it’s a key player during pregnancy, too.
-But did you know that vitamin D may directly affect fertility?
+But did you know that vitamin D may directly affect fertility health?
 How about the fact that vitamin D deficiencies are worryingly common — i.e., among the most common nutritional deficiencies in the world?
-If a baby is the plan, it’s worth understanding the influence that the right form of vitamin D in the right amount has on your fertility.
+If a baby is the plan, it’s worth understanding the influence that the right form of vitamin D in the right amount has on your fertility health.
 Luckily, we’ve got you covered.

 - Vitamin D deficiencies are among the most common in the world, and roughly 40% of the U.S. population is considered deficient.